ImagineKillerDragonQueen/BBC-Microbit-Project/README.md

       music.play(theme_song)
 ```

+### BBC Microbit sensors or characteristics used / showcased
 The microbit characteristcs that we used were speech, gestures and music.
 We used the built-in accelerometer in the microbit so that when the microbit is shaken, the movement is detected and the microbit chooses from one of the four game characters options.

+### Testing information
+We tested our project by first making sure that all three aspects of the code were wokring correctly seperately.
+For example, testing that the theme song we figured out was working properly.
+In that case, we found the key to be wrong and altered it accoradingly.
+We only had two characters in the beginning to make it more easy to test.
+After the speech, randomisation and themesong elements were working correctly in multiple tests, we amalgamated them and tested the final project